PRCY Coin Trading Down 23.6% Over Last Week (PRCY)

 Buying and Selling PRCY Coin

-It is usually not possible to purchase alternative cryptocurrencies such as PRCY Coin directly using US dollars.
-Investors seeking to trade PRCY Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PRCY Coin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as PRCY Coin directly using U.S. dollars.
+Investors seeking to trade PRCY Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PRCY Coin using one of the exchanges listed above.

 Receive News & Updates for PRCY Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PRCY Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.